Food allergy: Signs and symptoms

-In some cases, however, onset of symptoms may be delayed for hours.

 Symptoms can vary.
 The amount of food needed to trigger a reaction also varies.

-Serious danger regarding allergies can begin when the respiratory tract or blood circulation is affected.
-The former can be indicated through wheezing and cyanosis.
-Poor blood circulation leads to a weak pulse, pale skin and fainting.

 A severe case of an allergic reaction, caused by symptoms affecting the respiratory tract and blood circulation, is called anaphylaxis.
 When symptoms are related to a drop in blood pressure, the person is said to be in anaphylactic shock.
 Anaphylaxis occurs when IgE antibodies are involved, and areas of the body that are not in direct contact with the food become affected and show symptoms.
 Those with asthma or an allergy to peanuts, tree nuts, or seafood are at greater risk for anaphylaxis.

 Causes

 Common food allergies

-Allergic reactions are abnormal immune responses that develop after exposure to a given food allergen.
-Food allergens account for about 90% of all allergic reactions.
-The most common food allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat, which are referred to as "the big eight", and are required by US law to be on labels of foods that contain those foods.
+The most common food allergies are those to milk, egg, peanuts, tree nuts, fish, shellfish, soy, and wheat, which are referred to as "the big eight", and are required by US law to be on labels of foods that contain those foods.
 In April 2021, President Biden signed the FASTER Act into law.
 This recognized sesame as the ninth US mandatory food label allergen.

 Peanuts, a member of the legume family, are one of the most common food allergens that induce reactions in both children and adults.
 Affecting about 2% of the Western population, peanut allergies tend to cause more severe reactions and anaphylaxis than other food allergies.
 Tree nuts, including almonds, brazil nuts, cashews, coconuts, hazelnuts, macadamia nuts, pecans, pistachios, pine nuts, and walnuts, are also common allergens.
 Affected individuals may be sensitive to one particular tree nut or many different ones.
 Peanuts and seeds, including sesame seeds and poppy seeds, can be processed to extract oils, but trace amounts of protein may also elicit an allergic reaction.
 Peanut and tree nut allergies are lifelong conditions for the majority of those affected, although evidence shows that ~20% of those with peanut allergies and 9% of those with tree nut allergies may outgrow them.

 Egg allergies affect about one in 50 children but are frequently outgrown when children reach age five.
 Affected individuals can be sensitive to proteins both in the egg white and egg yolk, but most children are allergic to those in the white while most adults are allergic to those in the yolk.